HackIndiaXYZ/handbook/README.md

 ## Contact

-If you have any questions or need any assistance, feel free to reach out to us at [hackindia@example.com](mailto:hackindia@example.com).
+If you have any questions or need any assistance, feel free to reach out to us at [simon@hackindia.xyz](mailto:simon@hackindia.xyz).

 We hope you have an amazing time at HackIndia and look forward to seeing your innovative solutions!